srinathhs/resume/README.md

 ### Principal Architect @ Bankbazaar.com (2019-Present, Bangalore)
 Leading the **AWS Cloud and DevOps** function and driving platform evolution across security, cost optimization, scalability, and developer experience.

-*   **[Team Leadership & Mentoring]** Cultivated a high-performing engineering culture and fostered talent development
-    *   Formally managed a team of 4 engineers, providing guidance and support for their professional growth -> *Ensured alignment with organizational goals and individual career aspirations*
-    *   Informally mentored 10+ engineers, sharing expertise in cloud architecture, DevOps, and best practices -> *Accelerated skill development and fostered a collaborative learning environment*
-    *   Led the hiring process for formal reports, including interviewing and selection -> *Successfully attracted and onboarded top-notch engineering talent*
-    *   Conducted informal performance feedback sessions and guided career progression -> *Empowered engineers to make independent decisions and achieve recognition*

 *   **[Devops]** Built Scalable Infrastructure, Observability, and Incident Automation
-    *   Directed the definition of microservice architecture standards and deployment patterns for seamless self-service of engineering requirements -> *New service onboarding time reduced from 2 days to < 1 hour*
+    *   Defined microservice architecture standards, deployment patterns for seamless self-service of engineering requirements -> *New service onboarding time reduced from 2 days to < 1 hour*
-    *   Oversaw standardization of observability across all services by enforcing logging, alerting and metrics contracts -> *Elimination of alerting gaps across the entire platform*
+    *   Standardized observability across all services by enforcing logging, alerting and metrics contracts -> *Elimination of alerting gaps across the entire platform*
     *   Defined the incident response process for AWS and Kubernetes and guided the team to build and maintain standard runbooks -> *Reduction P1 resolution times to < 1hour*
     *   Initiated and led automation of common alert response workflows; mentored team to build solutions independently -> *Reduced incident response times to under 5 minutes for frequent issues*
     *   Spearheaded the definition and standardization of all AWS resources using Terraform -> *Enabled consistent, scalable infrastructure as code across production environments*